odevices/er-301/README.md

 ```

 Then the build outputs will appear in the ```testing/am335x``` directory of the project root.
 See the [top-level Makefile](Makefile) for more details.

+## Glossary

+### Package
+A package is an archive of files along with meta data that allows it to be recognized and manipulated (i.e. installed, uninstalled, loaded, unloaded) by the package manager.

+### Mod
+A mod is any collection of code that is to be executed by the base firmware and is not part of of the base firmware.
+So a package containing scripts (.lua) and/or shared libraries (.so) is a packaged mod.
+A package containing only presets is not a packaged mod, it is just a package of presets.